-Governors Island, in the heart of New York Harbor, is only 800 yards from Lower Manhattan, and even closer to Brooklyn.
-The entire 92 acre National Historic District is open to the public for picnics, tours, concerts, car-free biking, and more.
+Governors Island, a 172 acre island in the heart of New York Harbor, is only 800 yards from Lower Manhattan, and even closer to Brooklyn.
+It is a world unto itself, unique and full of promise.

 For almost two centuries, Governors Island was a military base – home to the US Army and later the Coast Guard, and closed to the public.
 In 2003 the federal government sold 150 acres of Island to the people of New York, with the Island’s governance and funding jointly shared by the City of New York and State of New York.
 The remaining 22 acres of the Island was declared the Governors Island National Monument that is overseen by the National Park Service.

 In April 2010, Mayor Bloomberg and Governor Paterson reached an agreement on the future of Governors Island.
 The City of New York is now responsible for Governors Island and created the Trust for Governors Island, the organization charged with the operations, planning and redevelopment of the Island.